thgMatajs/GitHubSearch/README.md

 - Include support to use a CI/CD platform (Circle CI, Bitrise, Fastlane)
 - Change app to be used in 100% offline
 - Maintain the position of the list when rotating the device
+- Add field to search by language and add filter option
 - Implement ktlint
 - Implement detekt